kitsunet/composer-mono-project/Upgrading.rst

 Upgrading instructions
 ======================

-This file contains instructions for upgrading your Flow 4.1 based applications to Neos Flow 4.2
+This file contains instructions for upgrading your Flow 4.0 based applications to Neos Flow 4.1

 What has changed
 ----------------

-…
+Since there were mostly bugfixes and only a few small features, no breaking changes are to be expected.

 Upgrading your Packages
 -----------------------